Ozone Therapy for TMJ: Can Ozone Injections Relieve Jaw Pain?

 • Difficulty chewing or a sudden uncomfortable bite

-Causes range from disc displacement and osteoarthritis within the joint to muscle tension, bruxism (teeth grinding), and trauma.
-Many cases involve inflammation of the joint capsule and synovial membrane.
+Causes range from disc displacement and osteoarthritis within the joint to muscle tension, bruxism, and trauma.
+Many cases involve inflammation of the joint capsule and synovial membrane, which is the target ozone injections aim at.

 Treatment How It Works Limitations

-Oral splints/night guards Reduce clenching forces and reposition the jaw Address muscle component only; do not treat intra-articular pathology
+Oral splints/night guards Reduce clenching forces and reposition the jaw Address the muscle component only; do not treat joint pathology

 NSAIDs/muscle relaxants Reduce inflammation and muscle spasm Temporary relief; GI side effects with long-term use

-Physical therapy Stretching, manual therapy, posture correction Requires ongoing commitment; less effective for structural joint issues
+Physical therapy Stretching, manual therapy, posture correction Requires ongoing commitment; less effective for structural issues

-Corticosteroid injection Powerful anti-inflammatory effect in the joint Cartilage degradation with repeated use; temporary
+Corticosteroid injection Strong anti-inflammatory effect in the joint Cartilage degradation with repeated use; temporary

 Arthrocentesis Joint lavage to remove inflammatory debris Invasive; requires sedation; not always effective